The Château de Joux is open from 1st June to 29th August 2021.

 Family groups from 3 years old: “Photo-rally at the Chateau” every Wednesday at 10h30, for about 1h30, by reservation.

-Join in with all the family to solve the puzzle of the photo-rally.
+Join in with all the family (with your camera or smartphone) to solve the puzzle of the photo-rally.
 Explore the chateau de Joux in a fun, original way.
 Keen eyes and curiosity will help you discover the chateau de Joux in a completely new way!

 Family groups from 6 years old: “In search of the Bourbaki treasure”, Mondays, Tuesday, Thursdays and Fridays, at 10h, duration 2h, by reservation.